In NSW it is an offence to commit an act of cruelty upon an animal. A person who is responsible for the care of an animal must:

 A failure to take the above measures, can result in prosecution by the RSPCA.
 If a person charged with this offence is found guilty, they can be fined and/or imprisoned.
 The penalties are higher if a person is convicted of aggravated cruelty.

 If you are being investigated for animal cruelty, you may wish to contact our office and arrange an appointment to see one of Animal Law & Pets Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing of our branches please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.